RichCanvas3/did-agent/README.md

 - **Decoupled Identity**
   Subject/Issuer DIDs are linked to account abstraction smart contracts and not tied to a single EOA.

----

-## MyOrgWallet Integration

-- Ties all attestations to **organizational** and **individual account abstractions**.
-- Manages **Account Abstraction DIDs** for organizations and individuals.
-- Supports **discovery** of Account Abstraction DID Documents.
-- Captures **delegation relationships** between organizations and individuals.
-- Registers and maintains **services provided by organizations** in DID Documents.

----

-## Why ERC-8004 Agent DIDs Are Not Yet Common

-- **Legacy Assumptions**
-  Traditional DID methods (`did:ethr`, `did:web`, `did:key`, `did:peer`) are designed for EOAs with static keys.

-- **New Identity Model**
-  Account Abstraction (via ERC-4337) enables smart contracts to act as DIDs without holding private keys.

-- **Tooling Gaps**
-  Most DID resolvers and signature verification tools assume direct access to signing keys, which smart contracts do not have.

----

 ## Veramo Extensions